neam/dna-project-base-12-factor-app-boilerplate/docs/23-local-dev-working-with-data.md

 The "example" data profile is used here.
 Adapt to the data profile you are interested in copying.

-1. Make changes in live campaign manager / backend
+1. Make changes in live angular frontend

-2. Log into the "live" phpfiles container (can be done by logging in to Tutum, navigation to the relevant stack, then to the "phpfiles" service, then click the `>_` button on the phpfiles-container's row) and upload the current data:
+2. Log into the "live" phpfiles container (can be done by logging in to Docker Cloud, navigation to the relevant stack, then to the "phpfiles" service, then click the `>_` button on the phpfiles-container's row) and upload the current data:

     bash
-    export DATA=example;cd dna;vendor/bin/propel config:convert;cd ..
+    export DATA=example;
     bin/upload-current-user-data.sh

-3. If using the Tutum browser-based shell, select the three echo scripts at the bottom, right-click, choose "Copy", paste them into a plain-text editor and remove the extra new-lines, then copy the fixed echo scripts once again before pasting them locally.
+3. If using the Docker Cloud browser-based shell, select the three echo scripts at the bottom, right-click, choose "Copy", paste them into a plain-text editor and remove the extra new-lines, then copy the fixed echo scripts once again before pasting them locally.

 Tip: The latest new data ref commands can also be checked in the log: